MopigamesYT/anxietymod/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: Do like the armadillo!
-Curl up into a ball for self-defense!
+Curl up into a ball and cum with your eyes!

 ```
 Game.OVERRIDE_TEXT_SPEED = 2.5;